Viola Gentry

-Viola Gentry (1894 - 1988) was an American aviator, best known for setting the first non-refueling endurance record for women.
+Viola Estelle Gentry (1894 — June 23, 1988) was an American aviator, best known for setting the first non-refueling endurance record for women.

 Early life

-Gentry was born in Gentry, Rockingham County, North Carolina.
-She learned to fly an airplane in 1924, which made her the first woman from North Carolina to fly an aircraft.
+Gentry was born in Rockingham County, North Carolina.
+She learned to fly an airplane in 1924, becoming the first woman from North Carolina to fly an aircraft.

 December 1928 attempt

-On December 20, 1928, Gentry flew 8 hours, 6 six minutes and 37 seconds, which set the first non-refueling endurance record for women.
+On December 20, 1928, Gentry flew 8 hours, 6 minutes and 37 seconds, which set the first non-refueling endurance record for women.
+She flew a Travel Air 9000.
 This record was broken in 1929 when Bobbi Trout flew from California for 12 hours straight.
-After Smith's flight, Fédération Aéronautique Internationale (FAI) rules were regulated stating that endurance records had to be broken by a full hour.
+Following Elinor Smith's thirteen-and-a-half hour continuous flight, creating a new record for female flight, the Fédération Aéronautique Internationale (FAI) rules were regulated stating that endurance records had to be broken by a full hour.

 July 1929 attempt

-In the attempt to reclaim the endurance record from Trout, Gentry tried another endurance flight which set out on July 27, 1929.
-Her aircraft, "The Answer", crashed in a field in Old Westbury, killing her co-pilot Jack Ashcraft.
-Gentry survived the crash with a fractured skull and crushed shoulders, and was rushed to a hospital in Mineola, where she spent more than six months recovering.
+In the attempt to reclaim the endurance record, Gentry tried another endurance flight which set out on July 27, 1929.
+Her aircraft, "The Answer", crashed in a field in Old Westbury, Long Island, New York, killing her co-pilot Jack Ashcraft.
+Gentry survived the crash with a fractured skull and crushed shoulders.
+She was rushed to a hospital in nearby Mineola, where she spent more than six months recovering.

-Upon discharge from hospital in Mineola, Gentry took up residence with friends in Freeport.
+Upon discharge from hospital in Mineola, Gentry took up residence with friends in Freeport, Long Island, New York.
 She was unsuccessful in obtaining further work as an endurance pilot although she did return to flying, albeit as a passenger.

 December 1933 attempt

-In 1931, Gentry quit professional flying and returned to her previous job as a cashier at a North Carolina restaurant.
-Despite the change of career, she continued in her attempts to set flying endurance records.
+In 1931, Gentry returned to her previous job as a cashier at a North Carolina restaurant.
+She continued in her attempts to set flying endurance records.
 On December 10, 1933, Gentry took off from Miami, Florida, in a new attempt to beat the record, supported by co-pilot Frances Marsalis and a refueling ship manned by Jack Loesing and Fred Fetterman.
 Gentry intended to remain aloft for ten days and thereby beat the then-current record of eight days, four hours and six minutes, set by Marsalis and Thaden at Valley Stream.

 Later life

 Gentry continued throughout her life to advocate aviation, promoting it among young women and men.
 In 1934, Gentry and her husband filed for bankruptcy listing their assets as zero.
 In 1954, Viola Gentry received the Lady Hay Drummond-Hay Air Trophy in recognition of her efforts on behalf of women in aviation.
-Gentry was a long time friend of the aviator Amelia Earhart, both of whom tried to help common friend Irene Craigmile Bolam find happiness by the means of introducing her to aviation.
+Gentry was a long time friend of the aviator Amelia Earhart.